nick-boey/Sharpitect/docs/full-example.md

 /// <summary>
 /// Payment service implementation using Stripe.
-/// The [C4Action] attributes on the interface methods indicate
+/// The [Action] attributes on the interface methods indicate
 /// these operations interact with the external PaymentGateway system.
 /// </summary>
 public class StripePaymentService : IPaymentService